jadecobra/python_tdd_exercises/source/how_to/setup/index.rst

 what is next?
 *************************************************************************************

-* :ref:`Click Here to setup your Integrated Development Environment the same way I set mine up<how I setup my Integrated Development Environment (IDE)>` then
+:ref:`Click Here to setup your Integrated Development Environment the same way I set mine up<how I setup my Integrated Development Environment (IDE)>`
-* if you have a Windows_ computer :ref:`install Windows Subsystem for Linux<how to install Windows Subsystem for Linux on Windows>`
-* if you are not able to install `Windows Subsystem for Linux`_ do not worry, every chapter of the book has something for you

 ----

 .. raw:: html